coreos/coreos-kubernetes/Documentation/kubernetes-on-vagrant-single.md

-# Single-Node Kubernetes Installation with Vagrant &amp; CoreOS
+# Single-Node Kubernetes Installation with Vagrant &amp; CoreOS Container Linux

 While Kubernetes is designed to run across large clusters, it can be useful to have Kubernetes available on a single machine.
-This guide walks a deployer through this process using Vagrant and CoreOS.
+This guide walks a deployer through this process using Vagrant and CoreOS Container Linux.
 After completing this guide, a deployer will be able to interact with the Kubernetes API from their workstation using the kubectl CLI tool.

 ## Install Prerequisites